By Alex McMann

-Community and the love for the music from the attendees, as well as the band was evident throughout the night.
-I spoke to two attendees who also happened to be musicians, and close friends of the band.
-They talked about how artists will attend each others shows and even invite fellow musicians on tours.
-Both of these concert goers went to the same high school, but had no interaction with each other until they met at a music festival, and began a beautiful friendship centered around the chase of good music around awesome people.
+Throughout the night, the sense of community and love for both music and the band was evident.
+I spoke to two attendees who also happened to be musicians and close friends of the band.
+They talked about how artists will attend each other’s shows and even invite fellow musicians on tours.
+Both of these concert-goers went to the same high school, but had no interaction with each other until they met at a music festival, and began a beautiful friendship centered around the chase of good music around awesome people.

 I also asked other attendees about their thoughts from the shows.
 Audience members talked about the enjoyment seen from the band, and the ability to turn missteps into happy mistakes.
 A fellow guitarist talked about how the front man for Bogan Villa led the band through seamless transitions between songs.
 In the interview, Will noted that he would rather “fill the time with music” than disrupt the flow with unnecessary commentary.